 What is Consignment Inventory?

-Consignment inventory refers to a business setup that the vendor (consignor) reaches a consensus on delivering their items in stock to a retailer (consignee).
-But the retailer does not have to pay for the products in advance, and the vendor is still the products’ owner.
+Consignment inventory refers to a business setup which the vendor (consignor) reaches a consensus on delivering their items in stock to a retailer (consignee).
+But the retailer does not have to pay for the products in advance, and the vendor is still the owner.
 Only if the retailer manages to sell these items do they pay for them.

 For instance, a female watch wholesaler wishes to enter a new market.
-That said, they are not much popular and have difficulty selling their items to retailers.
+That said, they are not very popular and have difficulty selling their items to retailers.
 Should they provide their models as a consignor, the retail stores accept to add them in their shop and just pay for the goods they work to sell.

 Pros and Cons